For the Love of

 - In the original edition, it can be hard to distinguish the colors of the expeditions on the game board, but the new edition is a lot clearer on that.

 Note that the game reviewed here is the original Lost Cities card game for two players.
-Reiner Knizia later also designed “Lost Cities – The Board Game,” which can accomodate two to four players.
+Reiner Knizia later also designed “Lost Cities – The Board Game,” which can accommodate two to four players.
 The board game has a similar theme and cover but quite different game play.
 Make sure you pick the right game when shopping!

 7 WONDERS DUEL